CASteer: Cross-Attention Steering for Controllable Concept Erasure: Introduction

-\begin{itemize} \item We \textbf{propose} a novel training-free framework for controllable concept erasure in diffusion models, leveraging steering vectors to suppress unwanted image features without retraining. \item We \textbf{demonstrate} that CASteer effectively handles both concrete (e.g., specific characters) and abstract (e.g., nudity, violence) concepts, and scales to multiple simultaneous erasures. \item We \textbf{achieve} state-of-the-art performance in concept erasure across diverse tasks and diffusion backbones, validating the robustness, versatility, and practicality of our approach. \end{itemize}
+In summary, our \textbf{contributions} are the following: \begin{itemize} \item We \textbf{propose} a novel training-free framework for controllable concept erasure in diffusion models, leveraging steering vectors to suppress unwanted image features without retraining. \item We \textbf{demonstrate} that CASteer effectively handles both concrete (e.g., specific characters) and abstract (e.g., nudity, violence) concepts, and scales to multiple simultaneous erasures. \item We \textbf{achieve} state-of-the-art performance in concept erasure across diverse tasks and diffusion backbones, validating the robustness, versatility, and practicality of our approach. \end{itemize}